Results Index

 If Southgate had scored, who would have taken England's seventh penalty?

 On his retirement in 2008, Darren Anderton revealed that he was to have taken England's seventh penalty (our thanks to Mike Coxon for bringing this to our attention).
 Anderton had missed seven months of the 1995-96 season with a groin injury, returning in mid-April, whereupon he scored twice for Tottenham and then twice more for England in a pre-tournament friendly against Hungary at Wembley.
-He was an ever-present during the tournament, apart from the last 11 minutes of extra time in the quarter-final.
-Anderton did not score, but hit the post in extra time against Germany.
+He was an ever-present during the tournament, apart from the last eleven minutes of extra-time in the quarter-final.
+Anderton did not score, but hit the post in extra-time against Germany.

 Why did England lose?

 It has often been said that the outcome of a penalty shootout is a lottery.
 This is not true.
 Most shootouts are decided by the nerves of individual players.
 It may be a lottery to outsiders trying to predict the outcome, but not to those involved in the tension and at the centre of the action.
-All players are capable of hitting the back of the net from twelve yards, beyond the reach of the goalkeeper, and the reason they sometimes do not is down to their frame of mind at the moment they address the ball, or occasionally, just plain bad luck.
+All players are capable of hitting the back of the net from twelve yards, beyond the reach of the goalkeeper, and the reason that they sometimes do not is down to their frame of mind at the moment that they address the ball, or occasionally, just plain bad luck.
 The players that do not miss are the ones that don't take risks in trying to fool the 'keeper.
 Of course, the man facing him can also play his part in unsettling the kicker and there have been many examples of just such tactics.
 Witness Bruce Grobbelaar's 'jelly legs' at the 1984 European Cup Final, the ultimate show of bravado at the height of tension.
 Such a display will usually either be dismissed and ridiculed by a confident opposition or shatter the previously fragile confidence of the kickers facing him.
-In this case, it was the latter which prevailed.
-Sometimes the shootout is decided by one solitary slip by one single player and, though no one would blame the player, because someone has to miss eventually, it is, ultimately, a team game and it is the team that loses collectively.
-The claim that it was a lottery often softens the blow.
+In that case, it was the latter which prevailed.
+Sometimes the shootout is decided by a solitary slip by a single player.
+No one would blame the player, because someone has to miss eventually.
+It is, ultimately, a team game and it is the team that loses collectively.
+The claim that it was a lottery is an attempt to soften the blow.

 After this defeat, people began to wonder why Germany always won shootouts and England didn't.
 A commonly-held belief was that players needed to practice penalties more, so that it became second nature.
 This theory is not supported by the fact that so many regular penalty takers have missed in shootouts.
 Glenn Hoddle, nevertheless, insisted that England would practice their penalties before and during the 1998 World Cup.
 England lost in a minor tournament on penalties on the eve of the World Cup and then lost to Argentina in the World Cup on a penalty shootout.